 The window remains open for now

-The consumer price index surged to a spectacular 8.6% in May from a year earlier, putting pressure on workers who would otherwise be happy with the status quo.
+The consumer price index surged 8.2% in September from a year earlier, putting ever more pressure on workers who would otherwise be happy with the status quo.

 Globally, one in five employees is likely to switch jobs in the next year, with most leaving for a better salary, according to a recent survey by accountancy firm PricewaterhouseCoopers.

 Over a third are planning to ask for a raise in the next year, though that number is significantly higher in the tech sector (44%) and lower in the public sector (25%).

 “Employers know that quit rates are high.
 They know that job openings are plentiful.
 And so they know their employees can be choosier,” Flowers says.

 The added pressure of rising prices means employers may consider proactively hiking wages to avoid losing employees.
 Wages and salaries in the private sector increased by 5% for the 12-month period ending in March.